Prep Alpine Ski

 |Papianou, Madison (Maddie)||2022||Rumford, ME|

 |Saidy, Kaitlyn (Kate)||2021||Nashville, TN|

 |Vlcek, Zachary||2024||Brooklyn, NY|

 Prep Alpine Coaches

-Ms. Head is a former member of the United States Telemark Ski Team and a National Champion in Telemark Giant Slalom and Moguls.
+Ms. Head is an avid skier and former member of the U.S. Telemark Ski Team and a National Champion in Telemark Giant Slalom and Moguls.
 She is the Head Coach of Gould’s Prep Alpine Team and is a Level 3 nationally certified coach, and in the springtime is the Girls’ Varsity Tennis Head Coach.
-When not teaching or working in the studio, Mrs. Head is climbing mountains, skiing, tending to her chickens, and participating in outdoor activities with her husband, Robert Baribeau, and son, Alexander.
+When not teaching or working in the studio, Mrs. Head is climbing mountains, skiing, tending to her rabbits and garden, and participating in outdoor activities with her husband, Robert Baribeau (boys’ head tennis coach), and son, Alexander ’21.

 Ms. Drew and her family moved to Bethel from upstate New York in 2002.
-After undergraduate work in biology, she earned a M.S. in Teaching Secondary Science.
-Ms. Drew teaches Biology and Conceptual Physics to 9th and 11th grade students.
-She brings to campus a love of skiing, hiking, canoeing and camping with her family: her husband, Ian, and their three children: John ’13, Kim ’17 and Lily.
+After earning her B.S. in Biology at St. Lawrence University, she attended SUNY College at Cortland and earned a M.A.T.
+Secondary Science.
+Ms. Drew teaches Biology and AP Biology to 11th and 12th grade students.
+Growing up in the Adirondacks, she developed a love of the outdoors and particularly enjoys skiing, hiking, camping, and canoeing.
+She lives in Bethel with her husband, Ian, deputy refuge manager at Lake Umbagog National Wildlife Refuge.
+They have three children, John ’13, Kim ’17, and Lily ’20.